-Ian Wilkinson (Jamaica) – The charismatic ‘chess don’ of Jamaica speaks about the atmosphere of the Olympiad, the performance of the Jamaican team, the Kasparov campaign and chess in the African Disapora and other developing regions.
+Ian Wilkinson (Jamaica) – The charismatic ‘chess don’ of Jamaica speaks about the atmosphere of the Olympiad, the performance of the Jamaican team, the Kasparov campaign, and chess in the African Diaspora and other developing regions.
 Very enlightening!
 12:00 minutes

 Lewis Ncube of Zambia (center) is the new FIDE Continental President for Africa.
 This was amidst a contentious election in which there was tremendous damage done as a result of divided loyalties.
 Ncube discusses the impact of the election, his idea of an “African Grand Prix” and his vision for advancement in sponsorship.

-Francis Andanquah & Eddie Thompson (Ghana) – Two players from Ghana express their views concerning Ghanaian chess and their difficult experience in Tromso, Norway.
-Both players gave very candid testimony to the difficulties of chess development in smaller federation like Ghana, but then impressed upon leadership of Africa to move forward and not rely on FIDE for leadership.
+Francis Anquandah & Eddie Thompson (Ghana) – Two players from Ghana express their views concerning Ghanaian chess and their difficult experience in Tromso, Norway.
+Both players gave very candid testimony to the difficulties of chess development in a smaller federation like Ghana, but then impressed upon the leadership of Africa to move forward and not rely on FIDE for leadership.
 10:04 minutes

 Aseel Faheeq (Palestine) – During very tumultuous times for the Palestinian people in Israel, two teams were sent to Tromso, Norway to represent the honor of the entire Palestinian Diaspora.
 Faheeq, a soft-spoken 17-year old, was one of three sisters playing for Palestine and all were seen with beautiful traditional outfits.
 Faheeq talks about chess in Palestine, her family and urges peace for Palestine.
 10:54 minutes